wonjinsin/claude-commit/README.md

 #### Generating Conventional Commits

 If you'd like to generate [Conventional Commits](https://conventionalcommits.org/), you can use the `--type` flag followed by `conventional`.
-This will prompt `aicommits` to format the commit message according to the Conventional Commits specification:
+This will prompt `aicommits` to format the commit message according to the Conventional Commits specification with emojis:

 ```sh
 aicommits --type conventional # or -t conventional
 ```

 This feature can be useful if your project follows the Conventional Commits standard or if you're using tools that rely on this commit format.

+**Example outputs:**

+- `✨ feat: add user authentication system`
+- `🐛 fix(auth): resolve login validation issue`
+- `📚 docs: update API documentation`
+- `♻️ refactor: improve code structure`
+- `🧪 test: add unit tests for auth module`

 ### Git hook